People Want To Be Sure That They're Not At Fault In Their "Am I The Jerk?" Stories

 She doesn’t seem to accept that, I already know how they all react to me saying no and I just want to know if I’d be a jerk to say nope, can’t do it.

 Edit: I never only work my scheduled hours.
 I’m supposed to have 80-85 hours every two weeks but frequently end up with 95-130.
 My most recent was 110 hours.
 I do pull my weight.
-I’m confident I’m a good worker I’m just unsure about if I’m being an ass in this case.”
+I’m confident I’m a good worker I’m just unsure about if I’m being an a*s in this case.”

 Another User Comments:

+“You are NTJ for working your scheduled hours and only your scheduled hours.
 It is your manager’s problem to staff at appropriate levels and has coverage available for sick leave and vacations.
 You need to give a polite but firm no when asked to work outside of your scheduled hours.
 Or quit answering the phone outside of work hours.

 You are being bullied, and you need to set some boundaries and stick to them.
 You are there for a paycheck, not to be a doormat.’
 MissAnth

 Another User Comments:

-“NTJ… Nah, dude… you are a good worker if you do your contracted hours and do not slack off too much in that period.
-When you pick up overtime and delay vacation and come help out when on vacation… that is already going above and beyond (true you get paid… but for the hours worked not for the discomfort they created…

-unless overtime is twice the pay or something).
+When you pick up overtime and delay vacation and come help out when on vacation… that is already going above and beyond (true you get paid… but for the hours worked not for the discomfort they created… unless overtime is twice the pay or something).
 All these are things you want to do or are pressured to do.

 But you should in no way feel guilty that you do not do more.
 You are already doing more than your fair share.

 Also… sucks for the coordinator but… you rejected that position… she probably gets more income… it’s fair she gets more of the stress as well.
+So… screw the lot of ’em and just do what you can… don’t wear yourself out for a random company.” justMe482

 Another User Comments:

+“NTJ.
+Unfortunately, this is really common for everyone who works in healthcare, especially right now.
+There’s not enough of us, but you know what?
+Burning us out only makes there fewer of us.
 And as you know from job hunting, if places were willing to pay more, they’d get more employees.
 But the more they can squeeze out of people, the more funds they save in hiring and training more people.

 You being told to work despite potentially getting sick is also completely unacceptable, because it directly endangers the lives of your patients.
 Everyone you work with is at massive risk of crashing if they got infected, many are probably immunocompromised or already have heart/lung conditions, etc, plus, with the kind of specialized care they require, if they end up in a hospital?

 That means that a full care team plus the standard medical staff is going to need to be going in and out of yet another hospital room, getting up close and personal.
 Hospitals are AT capacity, any severely disabled patients who get sick are not going to get the care they need.
 Full stop, it’s not even possible, there are just not enough rooms or staff.

 Honestly, that’s what proves it’s not about trying to make sure the job gets done.
 I would consider that wherever your next job is will probably offer ample opportunity for OT as well, and move on as soon as possible, even if they don’t pay any more than you currently make.” viridian152